 So, what to do about it?

-We'll tackle the question about what to do about your toxic water in my next post.
-Stay tuned.
+Read what to do about your toxic water next.

 Do you drink tap water?
 Will you keep doing so after reading this post?